 Administrators can use resources limits to help direct what kind of jobs go to different queues.
-There are four queue attributes where resource limits can be set: resources_available, resources_min, and resources_min.
-The list of supported resources that can be limited with these attributes are arch, mem, ncpus, nodect, nodes, <a href="proced-
+There are four queue attributes where resource limits can be set: resources_available, resources_default, resources_max, and resources_min.
+The list of supported resources that can be limited with these attributes are arch, mem, nodect, nodes, procct, pvmem, vmem, and walltime.

 Resource Format Description arch string Specifies the administrator defined system architecture required. mem size Amount of physical memory used by the job.
 (Ignored on Darwin, Digital Unix, Free BSD, HPUX 11, IRIX, NetBSD, and SunOS.
 Also ignored on Linux if number of nodes is not 1.
-Not implemented on AIX and HPUX 10.) nodect integer Sets the number of nodes available.
-By default, TORQUE will set the number of nodes available to the number of nodes listed in the \$TORQUE_HOME/server_priv/nodes file. nodect can be set to be greater than or less than that number.
+Not implemented on AIX and HPUX 10.) ncpus integer Sets the number of processors in one task where a task cannot span nodes.
+You cannot request both ncpus and nodes in the same queue. nodect integer Sets the number of nodes available.
+By default, TORQUE will set the number of nodes available to the number of nodes listed in the \$TORQUE_HOME/server priv/nodes file. nodect can be set to be greater than or less than that number.
 Generally, it is used to set the node count higher than the number of physical nodes in the cluster. nodes integer Specifies the number of nodes. procct integer Sets limits on the total number of execution slots (procs) allocated to a job.
 The number of procs is calculated by summing the products of all node and ppn entries for a job.
 For example qsub -1 nodes=2:ppn=2+3:ppn=4 job.sh would yield a procct of 16.
-22 (2:ppn=2) + 34 (3:ppn=4). pvmem size Amount of virtual memory used by any single process in a job. vmem size Amount of virtual memory used by all concurrent processes in the job. walltime seconds, or [[HH:] MM:]SS Amount of real time during which a job can be in a running state.
+22 (2:ppn=2) + 34 (3:ppn=4).

+Resource Format Description pvmem size Amount of virtual memory used by any single process in a job. vmem size Amount of virtual memory used by all concurrent processes in the job. walltime seconds, or [[HH:] MM:]SS Amount of real time during which a job can be in a running state.